ComposableAnalytics/Docs/docs/05.DataPortals/05.Control-Details/Table.md

 ## Overview

-The **Table** control type displays a collection of instances of a linked container.
+The **Table** control type displays a collection of instances of a linked child container.

 ![Table Control](../img/Table.png)